-(UPDATED 8/4/19): Just recently we found out that construction permits were filed by Disney for a new pedestrian walkway from the Grand Floridian Resort and Spa over to Disney’s Magic Kingdom is being planned for construction.
+Just recently Disney started building a new pedestrian walkway from the Grand Floridian Resort and Spa over to Disney’s Magic Kingdom which is now in the middle of construction.

 If you’ve ever stayed at the Contemporary Resort you know how convenient the walkway is over to the Magic Kingdom, only taking about 10 minutes to get there.
 A walkway from the Grand Floridian to the Magic Kingdom would be a great addition for guests who don’t want to wait around for Disney transportation like the monorail.